2024 Independent Games Festival Competition Rules

 - Excellence in Narrative: Nominations will be based on quality and impressiveness of storytelling in a game - including, but not limited to, scenario, plot construction, story, dialogue, and other major factors.

-- Nuovo Award: The 'art prize' category of the Independent Games Festival, the Nuovo award is given to the game title that makes the jurors think differently about games as a medium.
+- Nuovo Award: The Nuovo award is given to the game that most fearlessly executes a challenging, unusual, or idiosyncratic approach to game making, takes substantive risks, and makes jurors think differently about games as a medium.

 - Best Student Game: Nominations will be based on the overall quality, impressiveness and enjoyability of the Entered Game.

-- Audience Award: Public voters will vote for their favorite - the game with the most votes will win the award.
+- Audience Award: Public voters will vote for their favorite finalist via an online form that will be open in January 2024 - the game with the most votes will win the award.

 - Seumas McNally Grand Prize: This Category is open to all Entered Games.
 Nominations will be based on the overall innovation, quality, impressiveness, and enjoyability of each Entered Game.

 Potential finalist and finalist games will be further evaluated by a panel of approximately seven (7) to fifteen (15) jurors for each category, all appointed by the Sponsor (the “Finalist Committee”).
-Members of the Finalist Committee may include independent and 'mainstream' professional game designers, notable indie-friendly video game journalists, and other individuals familiar with video game design, and will be chosen for their professional specialization or other suitability in each Category.
+Members of the Finalist Committee may include independent and 'mainstream' professional game designers, notable indie-friendly video game journalists, and other individuals familiar with video game design, and will be chosen for their professional specialization or other suitability in each Category except for the Audience Award.

 The Finalist Committee for each category will evaluate all entries, with special attention given to those highlighted by the Nominating Committee.
-The six Entered Games receiving the most votes from the Finalist Committee in each Category (the Nuovo Award Category will include eight nominations) will qualify as a “Finalist Game.”
-On or around January 6, 2017, Sponsor will notify each Entrant that Entrant’s Entered Game was judged to be a Finalist Game (each such Entrant, a “Finalist”).
+The six Entered Games receiving the most votes from the Finalist Committee in each Category (the Nuovo Award Category will include eight nominations) except for the Audience Award will qualify as a “Finalist Game.”
+In or around the beginning January 2024, the Sponsor will notify each Entrant that the Entrant’s Entered Game was judged to be a Finalist Game (each such Entrant, a “Finalist”).

 Any Finalist that does not satisfy all of the requirements of this section may be disqualified, and Sponsor may select an alternate Finalist Game from the remaining Entered Games.

 Each Finalist will be required to exhibit its Finalist Game at the Conference.
-Exhibition duties will include: (i) staffing a Conference booth; (ii) demonstrating the Finalist Game during specified hours; and (iii) conducting oneself in a manner that upholds the good name and reputation of Sponsor, the Conference, and the Contest.
-Sponsor will provide one (1) display pod at the Conference for each Finalist, which will consist of a counter, a monitor, a keyboard, a mouse, hook-ups for electricity (and Internet connectivity if required), and signage indicating the name of the Finalist and the name of the Finalist Game.
-Each Finalist will be expected to supply its own computer, console, or other platform required to display its Finalist Game, along with any additional hardware necessary to operate the Finalist Game.
+Exhibition duties will include: (i) demonstrating the Finalist Game during specified hours and (ii) conducting oneself in a manner that upholds the good name and reputation of Sponsor, the Conference, and the Contest.
+Sponsor will provide a means to display the Finalist game at the Conference in the IGF Pavilion.

-Any individual Finalist who is unable to attend may officially nominate a proxy attendee (the name and contact details of which to be electronically mailed to the Contest Chairperson at chairperson(at)igf.com within fourteen (14) days after notification of nomination has been sent to the Finalist).
+Any individual Finalist who is unable to attend may officially nominate a proxy attendee (the name and contact details of which to be electronically mailed to the organizer within fourteen (14) days after notification of nomination has been sent to the Finalist).
 Proxy attendees must perform the same duties as the actual Finalists.

-Each Finalist will be responsible for their own costs of travel, meals, accommodations, and equipment in connection with the Contest and the Conference.
-All individual Finalists and representatives of business entity Finalists must be in sufficient physical condition for safe travel to the Conference.
+Each Finalist will receive a $1,000 travel stipend, then will be responsible for all other costs of their own travel, meals, accommodations, and equipment in connection with the Contest and the Conference.

 Each Finalist will receive:

-- Up to Five (5) Exhibitor Passes (approximate value of $1,250.00) to allow access to the GDC Show Floor to showcase their games.
+- Up to Five (5) Exhibitor Passes (or equivalent) to allow access to the GDC Show Floor to showcase their games.

 - A mention in the IGF Awards Show program; and